vetletm/P4G-testbed/README.md

 Software:
 - Vagrant 2.2.10
+- VirtualBox 6.1.xx
+- Any other dependency will be handled by Vagrant on the specific Virtual machines

 ### Overview
 The setup runs on three VMs interconnected with a internal network with the range `10.10.1.0/24`.
 The VBox NAT network has been changed to the range `192.168.72.0/24`.

+# NOTE: UNDER CONSTRUCTION

+##### Deploying VMs
+- First we initialize Vagrant: `vagrant init`
+- Before we deploy the VMs, modify the files `config/ue_eurecom_test_sfr.conf` and `config/lte-fdd-basic-sim.conf` as explained in [this guide]()
+- Next, we can start up all the VMs: `vagrant up`
+  - This will deploy three VMs, each demanding 4GB of RAM and 2 cores. eNB and UE VMs require 20GB of storage.
+EPC VM requires 50GB of storage.
+  -

+##### Connecting to the different VMs

+##### Configuring RAN

+##### Configuring EPC

+##### Deploying EPC in FOP4

+##### Testing P4 Code